X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: X-ray absorption in Thomson thin media

-Using these simulations, we validate our model assumptions (see Appendix \ref{App:Numerical validation}), and calibrate our model.
-We calibrate $\xi_c$ by plotting the absorption cross-section at 0.5 keV (at the illuminated side of the cloud) as a function of $\xi$, and find that up to $\xi\simeq0.015$, it is roughly constant, and after that, it starts to decline steeply.
-From this we read $\xi_c\simeq0.015$.
+Using these simulations, we validate our model assumptions (see Appendix \ref{App:Numerical validation}) and calibrate our model.
+We calibrate $\xi_c$ by plotting the absorption cross-section at 0.5 keV (at the illuminated side of the cloud) as a function of $\xi$, and we find that, up to $\xi\simeq0.015$, it is roughly constant; at higher values of $\xi$, it starts to decline steeply.
+From this, we read $\xi_c\simeq0.015$.

 Next, we calibrate $\sigma_{eff}$ and $\beta$ by treating our simulation output as a mock observation and fitting it with the same incident spectrum, attenuated by neutral absorption.
 By this process, we can match each of our simulations with a neutral equivalent column density - $\Sigfit$.
 Since most X-ray telescopes are only sensitive above 0.2 keV, and there is insignificant absorption above 10 keV, we only fit the range of 0.2-10 keV.
-In addition, as observations have a limited signal-to-noise, we fit only the part of the transmitted spectrum that is brighter than $1/30$ of its peak in $\nu L_\nu$.
+In addition, as observations have a limited signal-to-noise ratio, we fit only the part of the transmitted spectrum that is brighter than $1/30$ of its peak in $\nu L_\nu$.

-With this analysis, we can compare $\Sigfit$ to the actual column density, $\Sigma$ as a function of $W$, to find where the neutral approximation is reasonable, where there is significant absorption but the neutral approximation fails, and where there is no significant absorption.
-We calibrate $\sigma_{eff}$ to give a transition between neutral-like absorption at $W\ll1$ and no absorption at $W\gg1$ and $\beta$ to minimize the range of $W$ over which this transition occurs.
-We find, $\beta=1$ and $\sigma_{eff}=6\cdot 10^{-25} {\rm~cm^{2}}$, so the calibrated expression for $W$ is:
+With this analysis, we can compare $\Sigfit$ to the actual column density, $\Sigma$, as a function of $W$ to find where the neutral approximation is reasonable, where there is significant absorption but the neutral approximation fails, and where there is no significant absorption.
+We calibrate $\sigma_{eff}$ to provide a transition between neutral-like absorption at $W\ll1$ and no absorption at $W\gg1$ and $\beta$ to minimize the range of $W$ over which this transition occurs.
+We find, $\beta=1$ and $\sigma_{eff}=6\cdot 10^{-25} {\rm~cm^{2}}$, that the calibrated expression for $W$ is: